octo-technology/OpenTezos/docs/baking/baking_explained.md

 The generated list of priorities identifies which roll has the responsibility to forge a block (baking) and which rolls have to endorse this new block.
 It is a round-robin process that cycles on the list of priorities until the end of the cycle (4096 blocks).

-// TODO explain round-robin
+> **A round robin** is an arrangement of choosing all elements in a group equally in some rational order, usually from the top to the bottom of a list and then starting again at the top of the list and so on.

 ## Accusation

 There are also **accusers**.
 These network members monitor that:

 - a baker does not create two competing blocks at the same level
-- an endoreser endorse a block twice or more at the same baking slot
+- an endorser endorse a block twice or more at the same baking slot

-If an accusation is correct, the accuser get a part of the funds that were frozen by the baker or the endorser, as a reward.
+If an accusation is correct, the accuser gets a part of the funds that were frozen by the baker or the endorser, as a reward.
 The other part is burned.

 Any attempt to fraud is therefore punished.